sysdiglabs/terraform-aws-secure-for-cloud/use-cases/org-s3-k8s-filtered-account.md

 1. Define different **AWS providers**
     - Populate  `REGION`.
 Currently, same region is to be used
-    - Because we are going to provision resources on multiple accounts, we're gonna use **two AWS providers**
+    - Because we are going to provision resources on multiple accounts, we're going to use **two AWS providers**
        - `aws.s3` for s3-sns-sqs resources to be deployed.
 IAM user-credentials, to be used for k8s must also be in S3 account
        - `aws.sfc` for secure-for-cloud utility resources to be deployed